-- An overview of the global markets for synthetic biology.
+- An overview of the global market for synthetic biology.

-- Analyses of global market trends, with data from 2015, estimates for 2016, and projections of compound annual growth rates (CAGRs) through 2021.
+- Analyses of global market trends, with data from 2012 and 2013, and projections of compound annual growth rates (CAGRs) through 2018.

 - An assessment of the products and technologies most commercially viable in the immediate and near-future time frame.

-The study scope includes core synthetic-biology products (synthetic genes, biobrick parts, delivery plasmids, chassis organisms, synthetic cells, production systems), enabling technologies (DNA sequencing, DNA synthesis and assembly, genome editing, bioinformatics and specialty media) and enabled technologies (biofuels, chemicals, pharmaceuticals, agriculture) that are already commercialized or are forecast to be commercialized within the next five years.
+The study scope includes core synthetic biology products (synthetic genes, other DNA parts, chassis organisms, synthetic cells), enabling technologies (DNA sequencing, oligonucleotides, specialty media, bioinformatics), and enabled technologies (biofuels, specialty chemicals, diagnostics, pharmaceuticals, agriculture) that are already commercialized or are forecast to be commercialized within the next five years.

-We analyze key synthetic-biology technologies and products to determine present and future market status, and forecasted growth from 2016 through 2021.
-We also discuss strategic alliances, industry structures, competitive dynamics, patents and market driving forces.
+We analyze key synthetic biology technologies and products to determine present and future market status, and forecasted growth from 2013 through 2018.
+We also discuss strategic alliances, industry structures, competitive dynamics, patents, and market driving forces.

-BCC Research examines the synthetic-biology industry by market segment, including the following segments: DNA sequencing; DNA synthesis; genome editing; synthetic-biology foundries; industrial biotechnology; pharmaceuticals; and agriculture.
-The role of key strategic alliances and acquisitions from 2014 through 2016 is discussed.
-Emerging markets including synthetic genes, synthetic-biology-enabled drugs and vaccines, genome-edited crops, chassis organisms, as well as metabolically engineered factories for producing synthetic fuels and specialty chemicals are analyzed, and more than 135 companies in these fields are highlighted.
+BCC Research examines the synthetic biology industry by market segment, including suppliers of synthetic genes, enzymes, pharmaceuticals, biofuels, and specialty chemicals.
+The role of key strategic alliances from 2012 through 2014 is discussed.
+Emerging markets including synthetic genes, synthetic biology–enabled drugs and vaccines, chassis organisms, as well as metabolically–engineered factories for producing synthetic fuels and specialty chemicals are analyzed and more than 130 companies in these fields are highlighted.

 John Bergin has held business development, sales and marketing positions with a Fortune 500 advanced materials company, as well as executive management positions with a nanotechnology/separations company.
 Bergin holds a B.S. degree in Chemistry, an M.S. degree in Biotechnology and a Master of Business Administration.
 John Bergin is a pseudonym of the author.